Benit1/HairBook/README.md

 - **Discover Barber Shops:** Find barber shops in your area with detailed information, ratings, and reviews.

-- **Book Haircuts:** Easily book appointments for haircuts at your preferred barber shop.
+- **Book Haircuts:** Easily book haircut appointments at your preferred barbershop.

 - **Rate and Review:** Share your experiences by writing reviews and rating the services you receive.